mitro-co/mitro/README.md

 Mitro saves all your passwords, synchronizes them across all your devices, and lets you share them with others.
 It has extensions for Chrome, Firefox, and Safari, mobile apps for iOS and Android, and a server to perform the synchronization.

-If you are user, install it from the [Mitro web site](https://www.mitro.co/).
+If you are a user, install it from the [Mitro web site](https://www.mitro.co/).
 If you have any questions, you can ask on the [mitro-dev@googlegroups.com](https://groups.google.com/forum/#!forum/mitro-dev) mailing list, or [send @MitroCo a tweet](https://www.twitter.com/MitroCo).

 ## Quick Start